Thpwg/AGI-SCI-index/README.md

 ScummVM detection tables, Sluicebox's sci-scripts and SCIprogramming specialists.<br>

 I'd like to take this opportunity to say a friendly hello to Chris Benshoof,<br>
-aka Sluicebox, that guy Professor Hubert J. Farnsworth of the SCI engine.
+aka Sluicebox, the Professor Hubert J. Farnsworth of SCI!

 Special thanks to Collector for his Sierra Version Tool software.